wavefrontHQ/docs/pages/doc/videos_administration.md

 permalink: videos_administration.html
 summary: Administrators use Wavefront Top to understand data shapes, and permissions and access for authorization.
 ---
 Joanna's video explains how to use Wavefront top to examine Wavefront spy endpoints.

-Renate's video gives an overview of authorization and explains the difference between global permissions and object-specific access.
-The other videos show how to create groups, assign permissions, and set up access control in your environment.
+The Access Control video uses screen capture to show how to set access control for dashboards and alerts.

 <table style="width: 100%;">
 <tbody>